Why “Catacombs”?

 "When I was a youth at Rome, studying liberal arts, it was my custom on Sundays… to visit the sepulchers of the apostles and martyrs.
 And often did I enter the crypts, dug in the depths of the earth, with their walls on either side lined with the bodies of the dead, where the darkness was such the psalmist's words were fulfilled: 'Let them go down quick (alive) into hell'.
 Here and there a ray of light... filtering down as in a funnel relieves the horror of the darkness.
 But again, cautiously moving forward, the impenetrable night engulfed me, and I was reminded of the words of Virgil: 'Everywhere dread fills the soul; the very silence dismays."[v]

-[ii] P. Testini, Le catacombe e gli antichi cimiteri cristiani in Roma, Bologna: Cappelli, 1966, pp. 216-218; 221.
+[ii] P. Testini, Le catacombe e gli antichi cimiteri cristiani in Roma, (Bologna: Cappelli, 1966), pp. 216-218; 221.

-[iii] It is believed that the site "ad catacumbas" was associated with the apostles because during the persecutions of Valerian in 257 CE, their bodily remains were removed from the necropoleis on the Vatican Hill and via Ostiense, where they had been buried, and reburied at the via Appia site for safety.
-There are records of a celebration of their cult there on June 29, 258.
-In the fourth century, their bones were returned to their original graves: M. Guarducci, The tomb of St. Peter: the new discoveries in the sacred grottoes of the Vatican, Vatican City: Reverenda Fabbrica di San Pietro, 1960, pp. 25-26; Pergola, Le catacombe romane, pp. 184-185; J. Stevenson, The Catacombs: Life and Death in Early Christianity, Nashville, TN: Thomas Nelson, 1985, p.
+[iii] It is traditionally believed that the site ad catacumbas was associated with the apostles because, during the persecutions of Valerian in 257 CE, their bodily remains were removed from the necropolises on the Vatican Hill and via Ostiense, where they had been buried, and reburied at the via Appia site for safety.
+Records indicate a celebration of their cult there on June 29, 258.
+In the fourth century, their bones were returned to their original graves; see M. Guarducci, The Tomb of St. Peter: The New Discoveries in the Sacred Grottoes of the Vatican, (Vatican City: Reverenda Fabbrica di San Pietro, 1960), pp. 25-26; P. Pergola, Le catacombe e gli antichi cimiteri cristiani in Roma, (Bologna: Cappelli, 1966), pp. 184-185; J. Stevenson, The Catacombs: Life and Death in Early Christianity, (Nashville, TN: Thomas Nelson, 1985), p.
 32.

-[iv] One notable exception to the above-described origins of catacomb names is that given to the cemetery of Callixtus, named for the site overseers, later pope: Stevenson, p.
-25.
+[iv] One notable exception to the above-described origins of catacomb names is that given to the cemetery of Calixtus, named after the site overseer, later pope; see J. Stevenson, The Catacombs: Life and Death in Early Christianity, (Nashville, TN: Thomas Nelson, 1985), p.
+25..

-[v] J. N. D. Kelly, Jerome: His Life, Writings, and Controversies, New.
-York: Harper & Row, 1975, p.
+[v] J. N. D. Kelly, Jerome: His Life, Writings, and Controversies, (New York: Harper & Row, 1975), p.
 22; Ps.
 55:15; Aeneid 2, 755.